Cleometerzzzzzz/Efemeral/README.md

 To close the instance, close the command line.

 To join an instance, you need the instance link, and the port.
 The host should tell you what port they're using.
-Run ``efemeral_cli --link <PORT> --port <PORT>`` and optionally ``--nick <NICK>``.
+Run ``efemeral_cli --link <LINK> --port <PORT>`` and optionally ``--nick <NICK>``.
 If you do not specify a nickname, it will default to your endpoint.
 You can change your nick at any time with ?nick.